gertjana/gertjanassies.dev/content/240101_rust_on_esp32.md

 But as I can use the standard library, `std::thread::spawn` is available to which I can pass a closure, but how to communicate changes?

-When you access a variable in the closure that is defined outside of the closure the compile will make you use the `move` keyword to explicitly move ownership to the closure.
+When you access a variable in the closure that is defined outside of the closure the compiler will make you use the `move` keyword to explicitly move ownership to the closure.

 So for instance: if you have a simple `Charger` struct that has a field `state`, which holds the state of the charger (Available, Occupied, Charging, Error) and you want to access that from within the thread, the compiler will complain about the last line that the charger's ownership has moved to the thread. as seen in the snippet below